-For businesses in North America that rely on shipping to conduct business, finding reliable service providers to receive supplies and fulfill orders on time can be a headache, and the pandemic has made things worse.
+For businesses in North America that rely on shipping to conduct business, much like finding quality merchant service providers, finding reliable service providers to receive supplies and fulfill orders on time can be a headache, and the pandemic has made things worse.
 Regardless of the realities surrounding reliable shipping and delivery options these days, staying competitive means meeting customer demands.
 From e-commerce businesses like Amazon to local mom-and-pop stores looking for the cheapest overnight shipping option to get their wares to their customers, a shipping company can make or break a business.
 The three major carriers in North America are USPS, UPS, and FedEx, and all have advantages and disadvantages when it comes to their overnight shipping services.

 As we talk through what you need to consider when choosing a next-day delivery service, keep in mind that sometimes terms for Canada and Mexico delivery (including guarantees) can change, and all carriers’ terms can shift due to the volatile nature of the pandemic.